hydephp/develop/docs/digging-deeper/navigation.md

 ## The Navigation API

-If you want to interact with the site navigation programmatically, or if you want to create complex custom menus, you can do so through the new Navigation API.
-For most cases you don't need this, as Hyde creates the navigation for you.
-But it can be useful for advanced users and package developers.

-The Navigation API consists of a set of PHP classes, allowing you to fluently interact with the navigation menus.
-You can learn more about the API in the [Navigation API](navigation-api) documentation.
+For advanced users and package developers, Hyde offers a Navigation API for programmatic interaction with site navigation.
+This API consists of a set of PHP classes allowing fluent interaction with navigation menus.

+For more detailed information about the API, refer to the [Navigation API](navigation-api) documentation.